Austria's new leader defends Kurz as opposition calls him Kurz's puppet | Politics

 Austria's new leader defends Kurz as opposition calls him Kurz's puppet

-Austria's new Chancellor Alexander Schallenberg promised on Monday to work closely with his predecessor Sebastian Kurz, who quit https://www.reuters.com/world/europe/austrias-kurz-says-stepping-down-chancellor-2021-10-09 in the face of corruption allegations, fuelling opposition allegations that the new leader would simply do Kurz's bidding.
-The Greens, the junior partner to Kurz's conservatives, had demanded Kurz's head after he and nine others including senior aides were placed under investigation last week on suspicion of varying degrees of breach of trust, corruption and bribery.
+"My impression is that he intends to do exactly that: go back to business as usual and act as if nothing happened," the leader of the liberal Neos party, Beate Meinl-Reisinger, calling on Schallenberg to actively fight corruption.
+PULLING THE STRINGS Kurz also pushed back against opposition criticism.
+"I am not a chancellor in the shadows," he said on Twitter, pledging to support the government in its work.

-Austria's new Chancellor Alexander Schallenberg promised on Monday to work closely with his predecessor Sebastian Kurz, who quit https://www.reuters.com/world/europe/austrias-kurz-says-stepping-down-chancellor-2021-10-09 in the face of corruption allegations, fuelling opposition allegations that the new leader would simply do Kurz's bidding.
+Austria's new Chancellor Alexander Schallenberg pledged on Monday to work closely with his predecessor Sebastian Kurz, who quit https://www.reuters.com/world/europe/austrias-kurz-says-stepping-down-chancellor-2021-10-09 in the face of corruption allegations, fuelling opposition assertions that the new leader will simply do Kurz's bidding.

 The Greens, the junior partner to Kurz's conservatives, had demanded Kurz's head after he and nine others including senior aides were placed under investigation last week on suspicion of varying degrees of breach of trust, corruption and bribery.
-Kurz, who denies wrongdoing, will remain undisputed head of his party and become its top lawmaker in parliament.
+Kurz, who denies wrongdoing, has been the undisputed leader of his party until now and is taking on an additional role as his party's top lawmaker in parliament.
+His opponents say he will continue to control policy from those positions and act as "chancellor in the shadows".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)